Slava-class cruiser

-Design and history
+All ships were built and planned to be built at the Shipyard named after 61 Communards in Mykolaiv, Ukrainian SSR.

+Development

 The design started in the late 1960s, based around use of the P-500 Bazalt missile.
 The cruiser was intended as a less expensive conventionally powered alternative to the nuclear-powered Kirov-class battlecruisers.
 All are now armed with P-1000 Vulkan AShM missiles, developed in the late 1970s to late 1980s.
 There was a long delay in this programme, while the problems with the Bazalt were resolved.

 These ships acted as flagships for numerous task forces.
 All ships were built at the 61 Kommunar yard in Mykolaiv (Nikolaev), Ukrainian SSR.
 The class was a follow-up to the Kara-class cruiser, which the Soviet Navy typed as a Large Anti-submarine Ship (Russ.
 BPK), constructed at the same shipyard and appears to be built on a stretched version of the Kara-class hull.

 The Slava class was initially designated BLACKCOM 1 (Black Sea Combatant 1) and then designated the Krasina class for a short period until Slava was observed at sea.
 The SS-N-12 launchers are fixed facing forward at around 8° elevation with no reloads available.
 As there was nothing revolutionary about the design of the class, western observers felt they were created as a hedge against the failure of the more radical Kirov class.
 The helicopter hangar deck is located a half deck below the landing pad with a ramp connecting the two.

 Originally ten ships were planned, but with the collapse of the Soviet Union, only three were completed.
 A fourth vessel was launched, but final construction remains incomplete, and the ship has not been commissioned into service.

 After the dissolution of the Soviet Union, the three finished ships commenced service in the Russian Navy, while the uncompleted fourth vessel, renamed Ukraina, had its ownership transferred to Ukraine.
 Efforts have been made to complete and update the unfinished ship.
 In 2010, Ukrainian president Viktor Yanukovych stated that Russia and Ukraine would work together on the project.

 Russia has also expressed interest in purchasing the vessel, which Ukraine had previously offered for sale.
 However, as of early 2011, no final agreement had been concluded between the two countries.

 The Russian Navy had plans to extensively upgrade all of their Slava-class vessels during the 2010s; completing work on Ukraina may have served as a test-bed for this.
 As of April 2022, the fourth hull remains afloat at a Ukrainian shipyard, uncompleted.

+Service history

 One of the vessels, Moskva, sank in the Black Sea on 13 April 2022 following an explosion during the Russian invasion of Ukraine.
-Ukrainian military officials claimed this was the result of a Neptune missile strike by Ukraine, while Russia claimed a violent storm caused an explosion of the warship's ammunition, resulting in the sinking.
+Ukrainian military officials claimed this was the result of a Neptune missile strike by Ukraine, while Russian military officials claimed the vessel suffered an explosion to its ammunition depot and sank while being towed to port.